 Transcript - An official copy of a student's academic record at an institution.

-University System of Georgia - All state-operated, public institutions of higher education in Georgia composed of 4 research universities, 2 regional universities, 13 state universities, 14 four-year colleges and 2 two-year colleges.
+University System of Georgia - All state-operated, public institutions of higher education in Georgia composed of 1 research institute, 4 research universities, 2 regional universities, 12 state universities, 13 state colleges and Georgia Public Libraries.